IslamAhmd95/python-practice-projects/11.sqlmodel/1.sqlmodel-basics/alembic_sqlmodel_setup.md

         - by importing models inside app/models/__init__.py and then importing app.models in alembic/env.py, you ensure that Alembic loads all your models and sees them in Base.metadata.
         - Now when Alembic runs
         `alembic revision --autogenerate`
-        , it sees User etc., because they’re imported via the models package, and attached to Base.metadata.
+        , it sees User etc., because they’re imported via the models package, and attached to SQLModel.metadata.

     2.
         - Put your real DB URL in .env.